6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 after a clear cost increase

-when you’ve improved your service
+when your service has evolved

-during major service disruptions
+during major service disruption

 during personal emergencies

-during widespread economic panic
+during widespread crisis

 A healthy rhythm is every 12–24 months.

-4. How Much Should You Increase?
+4. How Much to Increase

-This depends on:
+It depends on:

 your costs